 A record of the hearing must be maintained.
-Such a record becomes very important in the event of an appeal.
-The physical evidence should be received by the Student Judicial Committee and kept with copies of all documents related to the hearing.
+Such a record becomes extremely important in the event of an appeal.
+The physical evidence should be received by the Academic Integrity Committee and kept with copies of all documents related to the hearing.
 The simplest way to preserve the testimony is with a tape recorder.
 The tape and evidence can then be passed along during the appeal process and is available for use before the appellate body.

-Possible Sanctions Following a Student Judicial Committee Hearing
+Possible Sanctions Following an Academic Integrity Committee Hearing

-The Student Judicial Committee may elect to impose any of the following sanctions:
+The Academic Integrity Committee may elect to impose any of the following sanctions:

-- 1. A disciplinary warning letter from the Provost. - 2.
-Administrative removal from the class with an automatic "F" grade for the class. - 3.
-Academic probation for one full academic semester following the adjudication of the student as academically dishonest. - 4.
-Suspension from the University for at least one full academic semester following the adjudication of the student as academically dishonest. - 5.
-Expulsion from the University.
+- a.
+A disciplinary warning letter from the Associate Dean for Curriculum. - b.
+Administrative removal from the class with an automatic "F" grade for the class. - c.
+Academic probation for one full academic semester following the adjudication of the student as academically dishonest. - d.
+Suspension from the university for at least one full academic semester following the adjudication of the student as academically dishonest. - e.
+Expulsion from the university.